Skip to main content

 Sonja Rodriguez, Assistant Principal

-A woman with long brown hair smiles warmly at the camera.I grew up in Union City, Ca and attended New Haven Unified Schools where I later became a teacher and assistant principal.
-I taught Core for 7 years at Itliong Vera Cruz Middle School.
-Before becoming an assistant principal at my school site, I was a middle school summer assistant principal for two years.
-I attended Cal State University East Bay where I received a Liberal Studies degree, a multiple subject teaching credential, a Masters Degree in Educational Leadership, and an administrative credential.
-My passion continues to grow in student advocacy and equity.
-I am a mother of four.
-I have three adult daughters, two sons- in-law, and one teenage son.
-I also have two wonderful grandsons.
+Sonja Rodriguez grew up in Union City, Ca, and attended New Haven Unified Schools where she later became a teacher and assistant principal.
+She taught Core for 7 years at Itliong Vera Cruz Middle School.
+Before becoming an assistant principal at her school site, Ms. Rodriguez was a middle school summer assistant principal for two years.
+Ms. Rodriguez attended Cal State University East Bay where she received a Liberal Studies degree, a multiple subject teaching credential, a Masters Degree in Educational Leadership, and an administrative credential.
+Her passion continues to grow in student advocacy and equity.
+She is a mother of four, with three adult daughters, two sons-in-law, and one teenage son.
+She also has two wonderful grandsons.

-I am thrilled and honored to join the WCI family as your new assistant principal!
-It is with great enthusiasm that I embark on this journey alongside such a dedicated and vibrant school community.
-I am eager to collaborate with each of you to uphold and build upon the rich traditions and values that make WCI truly exceptional.
+Ms. Rodriguez is thrilled and honored to be part of the WCI family as your assistant principal!
+It is with great enthusiasm that she embarked on this journey alongside such a dedicated and vibrant school community.
+She is eager to collaborate with each of you to uphold and build upon the rich traditions and values that make WCI truly exceptional.
 Together, we will create a nurturing and inclusive environment where every student feels empowered to thrive academically, socially, and emotionally.
-I am deeply committed to fostering strong relationships, open communication, and a culture of continuous improvement.
+Ms. Rodriguez is deeply committed to fostering strong relationships, open communication, and a culture of continuous improvement.